JA2005/ComputerVision/README.md

 - red eye removel from images
 - and the list goes on...

-In this repository I have practised using OpenCV commands to show how it works...
+In this repository I have practised using OpenCV commands to show how it works.

 Details about OpenCV can be read from [here](https://opencv.org/about).